Models

 We also recommend that you name your models using singular terms, such as Product rather than Products.

-Field Types
+Field types

-The basic built-in Keel types are:
+The built-in Keel types are:

 • Text - suitable for any text data of any length